|Day Use:||Year Round|

 - 52 electrical sites with water (first come, first served)

 - Reservable horse camp with eight primitive sites (two pull-through)

 - Reservable group camp

 - Hiker/biker camp

 - Flush toilets and hot showers

-7 sites and 1 cabin are accessible to campers with disabilities.
+Six sites and one cabin are accessible to campers with disabilities.